shafiqulislamsagor/shafiqulislamsagor/README.md

 ## :eyes: Current overview

-### 🔭 I’m working - In Programming Hero.
+### 🔭 I’m working - I don't work in any company, I am busy building my skills.
-### 🌱 I’m exploring - Advance motion graphics for web.
+### 🌱 I’m exploring - Advanced React JS and JavaScript.
-### 👯 I’m looking - To collaborate on open source projects.
+### 👯 I’m looking - For Fresher frontend developer job.
-### 🤔 I’m trying - To help people learn web development.
+### 🤔 I’m trying - To solve code errors and explore new technologies.
-### ⚡ Fun fact - I love to make complex origami and I can speak 5 languages.
+### ⚡ Fun fact - I like to learn new things from anyone.